- Con to the question "Should People Who Have Completed Felony Sentences Be Allowed to Vote?"

 “About The Washington Times,” The Washington Times, accessed Nov.
 26, 2007

 - Quoted in:

-- Should Felons Who Have Completed Their Sentence (Incarceration, Probation, and Parole) Be Allowed to Vote?
+- Should People Who Have Completed Felony Sentences Be Allowed to Vote?

-- Does the US Congress Have Authority to Legislate Felon Enfranchisement in Federal Elections?
+- Does the US Congress Have Authority to Legislate the Enfranchisement of People with Felony Convictions in Federal Elections?